-The majority of adults in the U.S. visit the doctor at least once a year–getting check-ups and their blood pressure taken.
+The majority of adults in the U.S. visit the doctor at least once a year.
+That includes a blood pressure check.
 Next time, ask your doctor to check blood pressure in both arms because it could show if you’re at a higher risk for a stroke.

-Getting your blood pressure checked at the doctor’s is routine.
-Blood pressure lets the doctor see a glimpse into your heart health and see if actions need to be taken.
+Getting your blood pressure checked at the doctor is routine.
+Blood pressure lets the doctor see a glimpse into your heart’s health and see if you need to take more action.

-The next time you’re there you may want to ask your doctor to measure blood pressure in both arms.
+The next time you go, ask your doctor to measure blood pressure in both arms.
 Generally, they should be the same, but if they’re not that could mean trouble.

-A group of British researchers reviewed the results of 20 studies where blood pressure was taken in both arms.
-Patients that had a difference of 15 points between each arm were two times more likely to have peripheral artery disease (PAD).
+A group of British researchers reviewed the results of 20 studies where they took blood pressure in both arms.
+Patients 15 points difference between each arm were two times more likely to have peripheral artery disease (PAD).

 This disease means that there are clogged arteries in the legs, arms, or other non-heart body parts–usually caused by cholesterol.
 It affects 12 million Americans a year–more than stroke and heart disease combined– and can be deadly.

 “We searched Medline, Embase, Cumulative Index to Nursing and Allied Health Literature, Cochrane, and Medline In-Process databases for studies published before July 2011, showing differences in SBP between arms, with data for subclavian stenosis, peripheral vascular disease, cerebrovascular disease, cardiovascular disease, or survival.
 We used random effects meta-analysis to combine estimates of the association between differences in SBP between arms and each outcome…A difference in SBP of 10 mm Hg or more, or of 15 mm Hg or more, between arms, might help to identify patients who need further vascular assessment.
 A difference of 15 mm Hg or more could be a useful indicator of risk of vascular disease and death.”